-Whether you're coming to Boston for your first visit or your 40th, here are 10 top attractions to explore and enjoy.
+Whether you're coming to Boston for your first visit or your 40th, a family vacation or a quick business trip, these 10 top attractions give you the perfect way to explore and enjoy the city.

 For the ultimate walk through history, follow the red strip of the 2.5 mile Freedom Trail to see 16 sites important to American freedom and civil liberties.